500px/legacy-api-documentation/endpoints/photo/POST_photos_id_comments.md

 All known errors cause the resource to return HTTP error code header together with a JSON array containing at least 'status' and 'error' keys describing the source of error.

 - **400 Bad Request** — The body of the comment was not specified.
-- **404 Not Found** — The specified Story was not found.
+- **404 Not Found** — The photo was not found.

 ***

 ## Example
 **Request**

-    POST v1/blogs/40185/comments
+    POST /v1/photos/8309863/comments

 **Body**

-    body=I+like+your+photos
+    body=I+like+your+photo

 **Return**

     {
-      "status" : 200,
+      "status":200,
-      "message" : "Successfully added a comment.",
+      "message":"Successfully added a comment.",
-      "error" : "None"
+      "error":"None"
     }

   [OAuth]: https://github.com/500px/api-documentation/tree/master/authentication